Elias Lindholm

-Elias Viktor Zebulon Lindholm (born 2 December 1994) is a Swedish professional ice hockey player for the Boston Bruins of the National Hockey League (NHL).
+Elias Viktor Zebulon Lindholm (born 2 December 1994) is a Swedish professional ice hockey player who is a forward for the Boston Bruins of the National Hockey League (NHL).
 He was selected by the Carolina Hurricanes in the first round (fifth overall) of the 2013 NHL entry draft, and spent his first five NHL seasons with them.

 Playing career

 Sweden

 Lindholm played with Brynäs IF's under-20 team, he played four games for the under-20 team and was the second-leading scorer for the under-18 team.
 Lindholm was selected in the fourth round (86th overall) by SKA St. Petersburg in the 2011 KHL Junior Draft.

 In the 2011–12 season, Lindholm joined Sweden's Elitserien, and played in 14 games, including two playoff games for Brynäs IF.
 Once again a key offensive force for Brynäs IF's under-20 team and also the 2011 World Junior A Challenge and 2012 World U18 Championships tournaments.

 Still with Brynäs, Lindholm led all junior players in the Elitserien with 30 points, recording 11 goals and 19 assists.
 He skated for Sweden's U20 World Junior Championship in Ufa; scoring 2 goals with 2 assists and was minus-one with 4 penalty minutes in six games, where they won the silver medal.